iridess/questdb.io/docs/operations/updating-data.md

 The solution is to make the update **transactional** and **copy-on-write**.
 Basically a new column file is created when processing the UPDATE statement.
 All readers are looking at a previous consistent view of the data from an older column file while the UPDATE is in progress.
-Readers can find the latest committed version of the column files based on a table stored in a metadata file.
-When the update is completed and a new column version is available for the readers, the metadata gets updated as part of the commit.
-After the metadata change new SELECT queries will see the updated data.
+Readers can find the latest committed version of column files based on a table stored in a metadata file.
+When the update is completed and a new column version is available for the readers, this metadata gets updated as part of the commit.
+After the metadata change newly submitted SELECT queries will see the updated data.

+The copy-on-write approach gives us data consistency and good performance at a price, disk usage will increase.
+When sizing disk space we should account for extra storage to make sure UPDATE statements have enough headroom.
+Only those column files will get a new version where data is actually changing.
+For example, if only a single column is updated in a single partition of a table, then only a single column file will be rewritten.

 ## Limitations